-Sick sinus syndrome (SSS) is a general name for a group of disorders caused by a malfunctioning sinus node.
-The sinus node acts as a pacemaker inside the heart.
-Sinus rhythm (the normal beating of the heart.
+Sick sinus syndrome (SSS) is a general term for a group of disorders caused by a malfunctioning sinus node.
+The sinus node acts as the pacemaker of the heart.

-Sick sinus syndrome is only a general term for multiple disorders that occur when the sinus node does not work properly.
+There are multiple disorders that occur when the sinus node doesn’t work properly.
 The resulting heart beat or rhythm will be different depending on the specific electrical activity at the sinus node.

-The multiple disorders that characterize SSS include:
+The disorders that characterize SSS include:

-- sinoatrial block (the sinus node impulse is blocked from reaching the atria- the two upper chambers of the heart)
+- sinoatrial block: the sinus node impulse is blocked from reaching the atria, the two upper chambers of the heart

 Risk factors for SSS include: